T0b1asN/Networking-Test-1/README.md

 ## **Just works on Windows**

 ### **Features**
--You can set up a server or connect as a client to a server via the ip adress
+* You can set up a server or connect as a client to a server via the ip adress
-	-only works in a local network
+   * only works in a local network
--Everyone can write to everyone else in a group
+* Everyone can write to everyone else in a group
-	-at the moment the group size is fixed to 10 but I plan to make it variable
+   * at the moment the group size is fixed to 10 but I plan to make it variable

 ### **Planned features**
 -Commands
 -variable group size
--no name doubling
 -Pop-up window
 -more sounds
 -scalable window